Errors 16-20

 A supernatural failing?
 Don’t think so.
 This scenario played out continually throughout Book of Mormon times, with even the righteous becoming lost and unable to find other cities.

 What does this tell us?
-It tells us the wildernesses were thick, yet not of a density hundreds of people pulling animals could not move quickly through.
-In fact, we learn that these 450 souls, with animals and supplies in tow traveled a mere eight days and already felt safe enough to build a new city:
+It tells us that the wildernesses were thick, yet not so dense that hundreds of people pulling animals could not move through them.
+In fact, we learn that these 450 souls, with animals and supplies in tow, traveled a mere eight days and already felt safe enough to build a new city:

 1 Now Alma, having been warned of the Lord that the armies of king Noah would come upon them, and having made it known to his people, therefore they gathered together their flocks, and took of their grain, and departed into the wilderness before the armies of king Noah.